-There are many project management methods available but the most important tool in your arsenal of management tools is the trusted system.
-In my case I’ve been through many different types of software starting with Toodledo, then Todoist, Droptask and now Trello, which is clearly the best.
+There are many project management methods available but the most important tool in your arsenal is the trusted system.
+I’ve looked at and used many different types of software starting with Toodledo, then Todoist, Droptask and now Trello, which is clearly the best.
 It is rapid, synchronises reliably, the presentation is clear on screen.

 Naming your stuff